-4.13 Planning policy PLACES 2 reflects national and local planning policy in requiring any new development to preserve and enhance the special character of the conservation area and to explore opportunities for enhancement of the special character.

-4.14 Local consultations show support for designation of new conservation areas in the outlying hamlets of Michelgrove and Myrtlegrove.
+- 4.15 Planning policy PLACES 2 reflects national and local planning policy in requiring any new development to preserve and enhance the special character of the conservation area and to explore opportunities for enhancement of the special character. - 4.16 Local consultations show support for designation of new new conservation areas in the outlying hamlets of Michelgrove and Myrtlegrove.
 This cannot be done through this Neighbourhood Plan: it has to be done by a separate statutory process administered by the local planning authority, SDNPA.
 The Parish Council believes that the case for these designations is based on:

-- Michelgrove: the setting and character of settlement and its association with the ruins of Michelgrove house the home of the Shelley family from the late 16th to 19th Century - Myrtlegrove: the surrounds and character of the working estate and commercial properites and its association with the listed Myrtlegrove House.
+- Michelsgrove: the setting and character of the settlement and its association with the ruins of Michelgrove House, the home of the Shelley family from the late 16th to 19th century - Myrtlegrove: (the surrounds and character of the working estate and commercial properties and its association with the listed Myrtlegrove House

-4.15 Initial proposals for boundaries of the new conservation areas are shown in Map 5 in Appendix A. These will need to be the subject of further separate consultation with landowners and occupiers of properties in each of the three areas and with other interested parties, such as Historic England and the Sussex Archaeological Society.
+4.17 Initial proposals for boundaries of the new conservation areas are shown in Map 5 in Appendix A. These will need to be the subject of further separate consultation with landowners and occupiers of properties in each of the two areas and with other interested parties, such as Historic England and the Sussex Archaeological Society.
 Additional field survey work and desk research will also be necessary, and the Parish Council will assist the SDNPA in carrying forward the designation process.

-Planning policy: PLACES 4 - design of new development
+Planning policy: PLACES 5 - Design of new development